dannylee1020/openpo/README.md

 - 🎯 **Fine-tuning Ready**: Structured data output ready for immediate model fine-tuning

 ## Installation
-PeonyAI uses pip for installation.
-Run the following command to install Peony in your terminal:
+OpenPO uses pip for installation.
+Run the following command to install OpenPO in your terminal:

 ```bash
 pip install openpo